-In this section, we investigate the influences of information aggregation, attention mechanism and adversarial training on learning embeddings step by step.
+In this section, we investigate the influences of information aggregation, attention mechanism, and adversarial training on learning node embeddings step by step.
 We construct a two-layer MLP, which only uses node features as input, without having to consider graph structure, and outputs predictions.
-The first layer of MLP is similar to representation learner $ f_{\bm{\varphi}}(\cdot) $ in \textbf{Figure ~\ref{fig_1}}.
-The second layer can be treated as label classifier $ l_{\bm{\psi}}(\cdot) $.
+The first layer of MLP is similar to GNN encoder $ f_{\bm{\varphi}}(\cdot) $ in \textbf{Figure~\ref{fig_1}}.
+The second layer can be treated as node classifier $ l_{\bm{\psi}}(\cdot) $.
 Therefore, the hidden dimension of MLP is set as embedding dimension $ d $.
-Referring to the neighborhood representation obtained using Eq. ~\ref{eq_0}, GS-mean takes the average of the latent representations of neighbors with equal weights.
-However, GAIN assigns different learnable weights (i.e., attention coefficients) to these neighboring nodes.
-Then AGAIN further combines adversarial training with GAIN, constraining the learned embeddings to match a prior distribution.
+Referring to the neighborhood representation obtained using Eq.~\ref{eq_0}, GS-mean takes the average of the representations of neighbors with equal weights.
+GAIN further assigns different learnable weights (i.e., attention coefficients) to these neighboring nodes.
+Then AGAIN combines adversarial training with GAIN, constraining the learned embeddings to match a prior distribution.
 Note that the subsequent experiments are all conducted under inductive setting.

-\textbf{Table ~\ref{tab_3}} provides the results for comparison.
-The number of labeled nodes per class $ n $ varies from 20 to 100.
-It shows that the methods based on information aggregation (i.e., GS-mean, GAIN and AGAIN) are superior to MLP which exploits node features solely.
-Compared with GS-mean, GAIN obtains higher accuracy in most cases.
+In \textbf{Table~\ref{tab_3}}, the methods based on information aggregation (i.e., GS-mean, GAIN, and AGAIN) are superior to MLP which solely exploits node features.
+Compared with GS-mean, GAIN obtains higher accuracies in most cases.
 Large margins can be seen on BlogCatalog, where GAIN achieves on average 2.93$\%$ relative gain in accuracy over GS-mean.
-However, the margins are small in citation graphs which are relatively sparse.
-This indicates that attention mechanism can be more powerful in a dense graph containing rich features.
+However, the margins are small on citation graphs which are relatively sparse.
+This indicates that the attention mechanism can be more powerful on a dense graph containing rich features.
 In terms of the mean accuracy, AGAIN outperforms GAIN in 9 out of 12 cases, showing AGAIN has a slightly improved generalization ability when evaluated on unseen test nodes.